Laurel-Smith/SmithieGoesWest/README.md

 # horizontal-timeline

-# Abbey Laurel-Smith
+# SmithieGoesWest

-My plan to ReBuildCalifornia, America's west and the south western states with technology</br>
+A plan to ReBuildCalifornia, America's west and the south western states with technology</br>
 https://laurel-smith.github.io/SmithieGoesWest</br>
 @The46th_POTUS